-Headmaster John Green would like to invite prospective Sixth Form students and parents to our next Sixth Form evening on Thursday 16th November 2017, 6-8pm.
+Headmaster John Green would like to invite prospective Sixth Form students and parents to our next Sixth Form evening, with the next date to be confirmed in early 2018.

 We are a genuinely warm, friendly school with excellent teaching and learning across all departments.
 Our aim is to educate the whole person, to find the strengths of each boy and girl and enable them to succeed.
 Our real strength is that we enable our pupils to achieve their potential – and beyond.

 Come along and see why our Sixth Form has grown dramatically over the last 18 months.
 Please complete the form below to register for the evening.

 The Journey from GCSE to A Level Success